Constipation is the #1 gastrointestinal complaint in the U.S. affecting nearly 5 million people.

 - Avoid all processed factory-farmed frankenmeats.
 Remember, you eat what the animal ate!

 - Drink plenty of filtered water every day away from mealtime to keep the cells and tissues of the intestines hydrated.
-Constipation is often a symptom of dehydration.
-This is especially important to pay attention to while traveling.

 - Fiber up!
 Increase intake of non-starchy vegetables, leafy greens and low sugar fruits, NOT grains and starches.
 Eat more fiber-rich prebiotic foods such as dandelion greens, artichokes, asparagus, onions, garlic and chicory root.
 Chia seeds, freshly ground flax seeds and nuts.
 Green drinks.
 Additional fiber can be obtained by supplementing with a quality fiber powder, which can be found here.